Winchester, Virginia, in the American Civil War: The occupations of Winchester

-During the Federal occupation of Winchester, many residents were exiled from town, personal property was stolen, citizens rendering medical assistance to wounded soldiers were shot and murdered, homes were illegally stolen, occupied and destroyed, a medical school was burned down, and the citizens of the Commonwealth were not allowed to vote on re-admittance to the Union under the reign of Major General Schofield.
+During the Union occupation of Winchester, many residents were exiled from town, personal property was stolen, citizens rendering medical assistance to wounded soldiers were shot and murdered, homes were illegally stolen, occupied and destroyed, a medical school was burned down, and the citizens of the Commonwealth were not allowed to vote on readmittance to the Union under the reign of Major General Schofield.

 The occupations of Major General Nathaniel Banks (1862)

-MajGen.
-Banks primary objective in the Shenandoah Valley from 1861 to 1862 was to defend Washington, D.C., from possible attack by the Confederates, as well as defend and protect the Baltimore and Ohio Railroad.
+Major General Nanthniel Banks primary objective in the Shenandoah Valley from 1861 to 1862 was to defend Washington, D.C., from possible attack by the Confederates, as well as defend and protect the Baltimore and Ohio Railroad.
 During the winter of 1861, Banks headquartered his troops of the V Corps in Frederick, Maryland.
 A pontoon bridge crossing the Potomac River was completed in early March 1862, allowing Banks to begin crossing and marching up the Shenandoah Valley with superior forces against Major General Stonewall Jackson.
-MajGen.
-Jackson evacuated Winchester, retreating up the Valley.
+Major General Jackson evacuated Winchester, retreating up the Valley.

 During the summer of 1862, two major battles were fought in Winchester between Banks and Jackson:

 During Banks first occupation from (March May 12 to 25, 1862):